 ACA IMPACT ON STUDENT HOURLY AND TE EMPLOYEES

-To avoid Affordable Care Act (ACA) penalties, you must ensure your SH and TE employees are not working more than an average of 29.75 hours a week in a 90 day period.
+To avoid Affordable Care Act (ACA) penalties, you must ensure your Temporary Employee (TE) and Student Hourly (SH) employees are not working more than an average of 29.75 hours a week in a 90 day period.
 This restriction is a rolling 90 days and UW-System is considered one employer.

-This document provides information on the impact of ACA on hours worked by student hourly and TE employees.
+This document provides information on the impact of ACA on hours worked by student hourly and Temporary Employees.

 The following measures are recommended by campus to avoid future penalties: